kayoMichael/premier_league/README.md

 ## Notes

-- The database is automatically updated to include the latest available match data
+- The Database contains latest data up to a specific data.
+To update the database with more information.
+Invoke update_data_set method.
 - All statistics are sourced from official match reports
 - Position groups (FW, MF, DF) are determined by primary player positions
 - The database maintains complete match history since the 2017-2018 season
-- Updates are rate-limited to respect data source restrictions
+- Updates are rate-limited (4 secs) to respect data source restrictions
-- Error handling includes automatic rollback of failed database operations

 # RankingTable